Beach 105th Street station

-The Beach 105th Street station (signed as the Beach 105th Street–Seaside station) is a local station on the IND Rockaway Line of the New York City Subway, located at Beach 105th Street on the Rockaway Freeway in Queens.
+The Beach 105th Street station (signed as the Beach 105th Street–Seaside station) is a station on the IND Rockaway Line of the New York City Subway, located at Beach 105th Street on the Rockaway Freeway in Queens.
 It is served by the Rockaway Park Shuttle at all times and ten daily rush-hour only A trains.

 History

 This station previously had six different names.
 It was originally opened by the Long Island Rail Road in 1880 as Seaside station (also an earlier name for Babylon) for the Rockaway Beach Branch at 102nd Street.
 It also included a trolley stop of the Ocean Electric Railway, as well as an OER spur to the Neponsit-Rockaway Beach Branch.
 A second station at Beach 104th Street became its replacement in April 1888, only to be burned on September 20, 1892.

 The third station was built in 1892 and burned on August 29, 1893 during a storm, which ended up sparing the neighborhood around it.
 The fourth station was built in 1894 and renovated between April and May 1899.
 The station was rebuilt as an elevated station, which opened on April 10, 1942.

 A 1950 fire at The Raunt destroyed the trestle across Jamaica Bay, forcing the LIRR to reroute Rockaway Beach service along the Far Rockaway Branch through the Hammels Wye for the next five years.
 The station was purchased by New York City on October 3, 1955, along with the rest of the Rockaway Beach Branch and Far Rockaway Branch west of Far Rockaway, after a fire on the line's crossing over Jamaica Bay in 1950.
 Now operated by the New York City Transit Authority, it reopened as a subway station along the IND Rockaway Line on June 28, 1956.

 As part of the 2010–2014 Metropolitan Transportation Authority's Capital Program, new crossovers will be built at this station in order to provide resiliency in the event of major flooding, like from Hurricane Sandy.
 The crossovers would allow the station to be used as a terminal in the event that the terminal at Beach 116th Street was unavailable.
 In addition to the construction of the switches, a relay room will be built and new signals will be installed.
 Design work on the project started in August 2017, and finished in January 2019.
 Construction will start some time in the future.